-\textbf{\resource vs. Entity Linking.} Our work is related to the standard entity linking (EL) task \cite{rao2013entity, cornolti2013framework,shen2014entity} similarly to how the original WiC (based on WordNet knowledge) is related to WSD.
+\textbf{\resource vs. Entity Linking.} Our work is related to the entity linking (EL) task \cite{rao2013entity, cornolti2013framework,shen2014entity} similarly to how the original WiC (based on WordNet knowledge) is related to WSD.
 EL systems must map entities in context to a predefined knowledge base (KB).
 While WSD relies on the WordNet sense inventory, the EL task focuses on KBs such as Wikipedia and DBPedia.
-For instance, when each entity mention is mapped to a unique Wikipedia page, this procedure is termed wikification \cite{mihalcea2007wikify}.
-The cross-lingual wikification task \cite{ji2015overview, tsai-roth-2016-cross} grounds multilingual mentions to the EN Wikipedia pages.
-Similar to WSD, the evaluation of an EL task is tied to a specific KB.
-Therefore, it faces similar limitations of WSD in terms of restricting meanings and their distinctions to those predefined in the inventory.
+When each entity mention is mapped to a unique Wiki page, this procedure is termed wikification \cite{mihalcea2007wikify}.
+The cross-lingual wikification task \cite{ji2015overview, tsai-roth-2016-cross} grounds multilingual mentions to English Wikipedia pages.
+Similar to WSD, EL evaluation is tied to a specific KB.
+It thus faces similar limitations of WSD in terms of restricting meanings and their distinctions to those predefined in the inventory.
 In comparison, \resource leverages Wikipedia only as a convenient resource for extracting the examples, similar to how the original WiC work leverages WordNet. \resource itself is then framed on natural text, without requiring the modeling of the KBs.
-Also, in comparison with EL, \resource focuses on higher data quality and a more challenging evaluation of complex word-context interactions, which is achieved by a carefully-designed data extraction and filtering procedure.
+Also, in comparison with EL, \resource provides higher data quality and a more challenging evaluation of complex word-context interactions, achieved by a carefully designed data extraction and filtering procedure.